tristanMatthias/spiral/articles/disentanglement/index.md

 - “When did I first decide to believe that?”
 - “Where do I feel this on my body right now?
 What’s it doing?”

-These questions “loose” the tangle, allowing you to accept something (a root cause or belief) or go deeper into it.
+These questions “loosen” the tangle, allowing you to accept something (a root cause or belief) or go deeper into it.

 Sometimes you’ll uncover something so powerful it knocks you on your ass.
 Literally.
 These might be the “end of the thread” kinda realizations.
 They can feel incredible, and they can feel terrible.
 But they’re often very intense.
 Not always, of course, but often. **It’s the difference between an “Aha!”, and an “Ohhhhhh fuck…”**